 About

-He is currently touring with his most recent recital project, What Shapes A Soul?, throughout 2025 and 2026 at venues across the UK, with the project premiering at Selby Abbey, Yorkshire, in July 2025.
-Taking the listener on a journey from American gospel and spiritual hymns to their routes in African folk music, these concerts showcase unique musical voices in brand new contexts through many of Samuel’s own arrangements.
+Following his soloistic debut at Leicester’s De Montfort Hall in 2024, Samuel went on to curate Saxophony, an acclaimed concert showcasing his collaborations with over thirty musicians and ensembles in a unique programme premiering his own arrangements alongside those he commissioned.
+Samuel’s debut recital project, What Shapes A Soul?, is currently touring across the UK at over twenty venues throughout 2025 and 2026 alongside renowned pianist Jo Foote.
+Taking the listener on a journey from American gospel and spiritual hymns to their routes in African folk music, these concerts showcase unique musical voices in brand new contexts through many of his own arrangements.

 “You’ve soothed our souls and taken us around the world at the same time… our souls have been soothed, awakened, and, perhaps, we’ve got much to contemplate” – Father Andrew Hall, vicar at St Catherine’s Church, Burbage